4 Dictators with Infamous Sweet Tooths

 In a country known for its sugar production, the Cuban strongman's well-known fondness for a particular type of chocolate milkshake might very well have led to his demise had the CIA been a little more on top of its game.
 Among the approximately 600 assassination attempts the CIA is believed to have set in motion against Castro, one infamous failure called for covert agents to sneak poisoned aspirin into El Presidente's daily chocolate shake.
 And while they succeeded in getting the poison into the beverage, an overeager servant inadvertently foiled the plan by putting the shake in a freezer to keep it cold.
 It froze and Cuba's temperamental dictator dictated a new one.

-Ed.
-Note: This list was pulled from Forbidden Knowledge.
+This list was pulled from our book Forbidden Knowledge.